About | Contact | Blog

 Is glass railing cheaper than steel?

-In general, glass railings are more expensive than steel railings due to the higher material costs and installation complexity.
+In general, glass railings are more expensive than steel railings or aluminum railings due to the higher material costs and installation complexity.
 The final price will depend on things like the design, the materials used, and the cost of work in your area.

 What are the disadvantages of glass railing?